 Descriptions of current and past research projects carried out by CWU physics students can be found at the Physics Research page.

 Many sources of financial support are available for students conducting research at CWU.
 For more information, please visit the Student Resources page.

 Many upper division courses are offered every other year, so it is important for students to be aware of the current schedule of course offerings when planning their own schedules.
-The planned offerings for 2009-2012 are available here in pdf format.
+A list of all courses offered between fall 2015 and summer 2019 is available here in pdf format.